team23/style-guide/README.md

 Checkout the independent README.md files for more information on how to install and use.

-## How to install and use

-Check any documentation for packages contained in this monorepo.

 ## Debug eslint configurations

 ### config-inspector